Overview of J-1 Summer Work and Travel program in Russia

 However, after multiple revisions of the swt legislation, serious swt problems still persist.
 Either DoS is not doing sufficiently to incorporate all learnings or it is not willing to fix them.
 In fact, GAO in 2018 noted that none of the three major recommendations made by GAO in 2015 have been finalized .
 As of September 2020 they still still remain open.
 But even that is not the main issue here.
 The bigger problem is that fundamentally SWT regulations have not changed.
 Worse, there are no meaningful reforms slated for upcoming years.
 Therefore, swt problems will resurface in the future.
 For example, GAO in 2015 cited ” State also acknowledged an increase in SWT-related complaints regarding, for example, improper or unsafe job placements, fraudulent job offers, post-arrival job cancellations, inappropriate work hours, and problems regarding housing and transportation”.
 Similarly DoS 2016 monitoring report described problems with the program.
 As evidenced by recent Russian participants and various reports, swt students continue to work late nights, 14 and more hours a day.
 There are tons of other evidence pointing at the systemic failure of swt “reforms”.

 Although there was a lots of noise in US about swt reforms, it did not really impact the operational mentality of Russian swt agents.
 In fact, this study has not noticed material improvement in recruiting practices since 2006.
 The “untouchable” nature of the foreign agents and privileged relationship with sponsors allows them to continue misleading applicants.
 The whole system of sponsors and agents being commercial partners and parts of the same enterprise preclude any effective oversight and enforcement of regulations.
+It is highly unlikely that corrupt foreign agent are sanctioned – sponsors and State instead protect them.
+DoS and Russian agents murky relationship, discussed in the report, fits well within plausible deniability formula employed overseas by the DoS (remember Blackwater?).

 The DoS stated that “We strongly believe that this is a cultural exchange, and we believe summer work travel belongs in the state department.
 The participants are meant to interact with Americans to improve their English.
 The goals of our program are very different from a labor program, and I hope people realize that”.